Skip to main content

 Syncing

 The orchestration for syncing is similar to non-CDC database sources.
 After selecting a sync interval, syncs are launched regularly.
-We read data from the log up to the time that the sync was started.
+We read data from the previously synced position in the logs up to the start time of the sync.
 We do not treat CDC sources as infinite streaming sources.
 You should ensure that your schedule for running these syncs is frequent enough to consume the logs that are generated.
 The first time the sync is run, a snapshot of the current state of the data will be taken.
-This is done using SELECT statements and is effectively a Full Refresh.
+This snapshot is created with a SELECT statement and is effectively a Full Refresh (meaning changes won't be logged).
 Subsequent syncs will use the logs to determine which changes took place since the last sync and update those.
 Airbyte keeps track of the current log position between syncs.

 The Airbyte Protocol outputs records from sources.
 Records from UPDATE statements appear the same way as records from INSERT statements.
 We support different options for how to sync this data into destinations using primary keys, so you can choose to append this data, delete in place, etc.

-• _ab_cdc_lsn (postgres and sql server sources) is the point in the log where the record was retrieved
+• _ab_cdc_lsn of _ab_cdc_cursor the point in the log where the record was retrieved

 • _ab_cdc_log_file & _ab_cdc_log_pos (specific to mysql source) is the file name and position in the file where the record was retrieved